datacarpentry/shell-genomics/episodes/05-writing-scripts.md

 ### Uploading Data to your Virtual Machine with PSCP

-If you're using a PC, we recommend you use the *PSCP* program.
+If you're using a Windows PC without Git Bash, we recommend you use the *PSCP* program.
 This program is from the same suite of tools as the PuTTY program we have been using to connect.

 1. If you haven't done so, download pscp from [http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe](http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe)
 2. Make sure the *PSCP* program is somewhere you know on your computer.
 In this case,